albamvv/AzureAI/1.AIchat/README.md

 1. Open a web browser and navigate to the Azure AI Foundry portal at https://ai.azure.com and sign in
 2. In the home page, in the Explore models and capabilities section, search for the **gpt-4o model**; which we'll use in our project.
 3. In the search results, select the gpt-4o model to see its details, and then at the top of the page for the model, select Use this model.
 When prompted to create a project, enter a valid name for your project and expand Advanced options.
+Select Create and wait for your project to be created.

 <p align="left"><img src="./images/gpt-4o_model.png" height="280px"></p>